mac-n/mac-n.github.io/index.md

 ## 1. Introduction

 Interpretability is a core concern in AI research.
 Neural networks, the basic structure underlying almost all recent AI breakthroughs, are typically considered "black boxes" in which it is difficult or impossible to understand the underlying decision-making process.
 As models grow larger and more capable, the complexity of understanding their decision making increases.
 The implications range from large-scale concerns about the safety and possible underlying intentions of the most capable AIs to concerns about life-altering administrative decisions being made in areas such as law, healthcare, and insurance without any facility for affected individuals to query the underlying reasoning.

-However, there has historically been a trade-off between transparency and performance in AI development.
+While several approaches to neural network interpretability exist, most rely on post-hoc interpretation tools like SHAP or LIME or dictionary learning, which attempt to explain patterns of decisions made by already-trained networks.

-This work presents a novel neural network architecture inspired by predictive processing theory.
-The Pattern Predictive Network (PPN) architecture demonstrates substantial performance improvements over standard neural net architecture across specific data types while learning interpretable features at training time and maintaining transparent information flow throughout the network.
+This work presents a novel neural network architecture that achieves transparency as an emergent property of the training process rather than through post-hoc interpretation methods.
+The Pattern Predictive Network (PPN) uses two key innovations working in concert: pattern dictionaries that learn interpretable features during training, and prediction-based routing that makes information flow observable throughout the network.
+The architecture demonstrates that transparency need not come at the cost of performance, achieving substantial improvements over standard neural networks on specific tasks while maintaining interpretable internal representations.

-Two key features distinguish the PPN architecture from standard neural networks:
+Two key features distinguish the PPN architecture:

 1. **Pattern Dictionary**
    - Learns interpretable patterns at each layer